-Expert Panels directly address the question and sub-questions referred to them.
-Panel assessments may also identify: emerging issues, gaps in knowledge, Canadian strengths, and international trends and practices.
-Upon completion, assessments provide government decision-makers, academia and stakeholders with high-quality information required to develop informed and innovative public policy.
+Assessments are conducted by multidisciplinary panels of experts from across Canada and abroad.
+Expert panels directly address the question and sub-questions referred to them by sponsors.
+Assessments may also consider emerging issues, gaps in knowledge, Canadian strengths, and international trends and practices.
+Assessments provide government decision-makers, academia and stakeholders with the high-quality information required to develop informed and innovative public policy.

-The Council is registered under the Canada Corporations Act and its operations are supported by a $30 million endowment received from the Government of Canada.
+The Council is registered under the Canada Corporations Act.
+Its operations are supported by a $30 million endowment from the Government of Canada.
 This endowment entitles the federal government to refer up to five questions per year to the Council for assessment.
 The Council may also conduct assessments outside of its agreement with the government.
-Potential assessment questions can be referred to the Council by foundations, non-governmental organizations, the private sector, or any level of government.
-All assessment questions and the resulting reports, regardless of source, must be approved by the Council’s Board of Governors.
+Potential questions for assessment can be referred to the Council by foundations, non-governmental organizations, the private sector, or any level of government.
+All assessment questions and the final reports, regardless of source, must be approved by the Council’s Board of Governors.

 The History of the Council of Canadian Academies